Gonhar/ESO-Assistant/README.md

 * !vAA !vAA2 and !vAAhm - Atro, Varlariel and Mage HM

 ##### !helpadmin
+* !prune - +A Number of Messages to Delete
 * PM - Your message and it PMs everyone
 * !announce - send a announcment to announcments channel